alchemistry/soft-benchmarks/README.md

 ### Hard benchmarks serve a variety of uses

 Several key uses may be noted for hard benchmarks:
-a. **Correctness**: *Systems to test software implementation and usage.* -- essentially, validating correctness of protocols and codes by comparison to known, gold-standard results.
+- **Correctness**: *Systems to test software implementation and usage.* -- essentially, validating correctness of protocols and codes by comparison to known, gold-standard results.
-b. **Performance**: *Systems to check sampling correctness and efficiency* -- assessing performance, e.g. how quickly a given protocol or method converges.
+- **Performance**: *Systems to check sampling correctness and efficiency* -- assessing performance, e.g. how quickly a given protocol or method converges.
-c. **Accuracy**: *Systems to assess force field (or other) accuracy* -- assessing how well a set of well converged results on a system (given a particular force field and system preparation) agree with experiment.
+- **Accuracy**: *Systems to assess force field (or other) accuracy* -- assessing how well a set of well converged results on a system (given a particular force field and system preparation) agree with experiment.

 All of these require well converged results, otherwise it can be impossible to separate these aspects.